 The symmetrical encryption protocols need both parties to agree on a session encryption key.
 In today's networks, this is typically implemented using asymmetrical encryption protocols such as RSA, Diffie Helman or Elliptic Curve Diffie Helman.
 These existing session key establishment protocols are expected to be broken by quantum computers through implementation of Shor's algorithm, and must be replaced by a new key establishment protocol that is safe against attack by quantum computers.
 The terms Quantum Secure Communications and post-quantum security specifically refer to this safety from quantum attacks.

-One possible way to implement quantum secure key establishment is to use a quantum network.
-In this diagram the quantum network is shown in red at the bottom.
+One possible way to implement advanced secure key establishment is to use an entanglement-based quantum network.
+In the diagram above, the quantum network is shown in red at the bottom.
 The quantum network uses the special properties of quantum physics to establish an encryption key between the two parties in a secure manner.
 The basic principle behind this security is that the laws of physics guarantee that it is impossible to steal the key without being detected.
 Thus, the term physics-based security is sometimes used for this approach.

 There are two important things to notice in this diagram.
 The first observation is that the quantum network is not responsible for high-speed bulk data encryption at multiple gigabits per second.
 The high-speed bulk encryption still happens on the classical side of the network.
 The quantum network is only responsible for producing the encryption key.
 Even if the encryption key is rolled over very frequently, the quantum network is more than fast enough to produce the necessary session encryption keys.
 The quantum network hands over the encryption keys to the classical encryptors using a well-defined interface.
 The second observation is that the quantum network does not replace the classical network.
 A forklift upgrade of the classical equipment is not necessary.
 The quantum network augments the classical network to offload a specific function: in this case, encryption key establishment.